ohiofi/dumb-steve-jobs-quotes/README.md

 "I'm not convinced people want to watch movies on a tiny little screen.
 To paraphrase Bill Clinton, 'It's the music, stupid, it's the music!'
 Music's been around for a long time, will continue to be, it's huge." - 2003

+"We told them the music subscription services they were pushing were going to fail.
+MusicNet was gonna fail.
+Pressplay was gonna fail.
+Here’s why: People don’t want to buy their music as a subscription.
+They bought 45s, then they bought LPs, they bought cassettes, they bought 8-tracks, then they bought CDs.
+They’re going to want to buy downloads." -Rolling Stone, 2003

 "Is the web going to be a life-changing event for millions of people?
 No. I mean, maybe.
 But it's not an assured yes at this point.
 And it'll probably creep up on people." - Steve Jobs, Wired 1996

+"You can't just ask customers what they want and then try to give that to them.
+By the time you get it built, they'll want something new.
+It took us three years to build the NeXT computer.
+If we'd given customers what they said they wanted, we'd have built a computer they'd have been happy with a year after we spoke to them—not something they'd want now." - Steve Jobs, Inc. Magazine, 1989

 "Most of the new, innovative companies are focusing on the software.
 I think there will be lots of innovation in the areas of software but not in hardware." - Steve Jobs, Playboy 1983